 What do you mean by customer intelligence?

-Customer intelligence is the process of collecting and processing data associated with your clients to understand their requirements and behavior and provide better modes of communication.
+Customer intelligence is the process of collecting and analyzing data about your clients to understand their requirements and behavior, and to provide better communication channels.

-The origins of CI data are social media interactions, purchase history, client reviews, and so on.
-Businesses can monitor these client interactions through data management platforms (DMP) and customer relationship management (CRM).
+The sources of CI data include social media interactions, purchase history, client reviews, and more.
+Businesses can monitor these client interactions using data management platforms (DMPs) and customer relationship management (CRM) systems.

 What is the Objective of Customer Intelligence?

-The objective of customer intelligence is to obtain useful information that can be utilized properly to enhance customer engagement and experience.
+The objective of customer intelligence is to obtain useful information that can be effectively used to enhance customer engagement and experience.

-It integrates all data associated with an audience and implements data science and analytics to answer the challenging questions that assist you in understanding the needs of prospects.
+It integrates all data associated with an audience and applies data science and analytics to answer challenging questions that help you understand prospects' needs.

-McKinsey Global Institute reports that companies that follow a data-driven approach have a 23 times higher possibility of getting new customers than those who don’t use CI.
+McKinsey Global Institute reports that companies that follow a data-driven approach are 23 times more likely to acquire new customers than those that don't use CI.

-Also, it allows you to personalize such customer analytics for the different aspects of service, marketing, sales, and other departments to visualize relationships, networks, and hierarchies in ways that match their needs.
+Also, it allows you to personalize customer analytics for the different service, marketing, sales, and other departments, visualizing relationships, networks, and hierarchies in ways that match their needs.

 A customer intelligence platform (CIP) is an advanced level of customer data management.